Io-Sparks/RaspberryPiFoundationJobTest/gemini/assumptions_and_constraints.md

     *   Calculate and display metrics for velocity, efficiency (per worker), and waste.
     *   Filter out and demote any configuration that produces zero products.
     *   Sort viable configurations to find the optimal balance of low waste and high efficiency.
+    *   Generate only physically possible configurations where the number of workers does not exceed the belt's capacity.